Car Strategy for Saving Travel Funds

 Tips on temporarily owning a vehicle:

 - Try to buy a Nissan, Subaru,Toyota, or another well made foreign car.
+Brands like Subaru are known for quality parts that are most likely made in Japan.
 Try to stay away from an American brand automobile, as they are made to break and you stand a better chance of finding yourself stuck in the middle of a work season with a pile of junk.
 The object behind this strategy is having the vehicle last three to four months without loosing a lot of resale value or needing major repairs — foreign cars tend to retain their resale value longer and I have found them to to hold together better.

 - Find someone who knows about automobiles to help you buy one.
 If you don’t have such a person, then study a little online about what warning signs to look for when considering a purchase of a used car.
 You want to get a vehicle that stands the best chance of getting through the season intact and ready to resell.